Constructing Linear Encoders with Good Spectra: General Principles for Constructing Good Linear Source-Channel Encoders

-Clearly, this is a generalization of $\delta$-asymptotically good LSCCs, and may be regarded as an approximate version of $\delta$-asymptotically good LSCCs especially when $A_k$ is a proper subset of $\mathcal{P}_{n_k}(\mathcal{X}) \backslash \{P_{0^{n_k}}\}$.
-The next theorem shows that $\delta$-asymptotically good LSCCs may be constructed based on these linear codes by serial concatenations.
+Clearly, this is a generalization of $\delta$-asymptotically good LSCEs, and may be regarded as an approximate version of $\delta$-asymptotically good LSCEs when $A_k$ is a proper subset of $\mathcal{P}_{n_k}^*$.
+The next theorem shows that $\delta$-asymptotically good LSCEs based on these linear encoders may be constructed by serial concatenations.